Exact sampling for some multi-dimensional queueing models with renewal input: Simulating exactly from the stationary distribution of the RA model

-However if coalescence does not happen by time $0$, then we can adopt the so-called ``back-off" strategy by letting the arrival time $t_{-2\kappa}$ be our new inspection time and redo the above procedure to detect coalescence.
+However if coalescence does not happen by time $0$, we can adopt the so-called ``binary back-off" method by letting the arrival time $t_{-2\kappa}$ be our new inspection time and redo the above procedure to detect coalescence.
 Theorem 3.3 in \cite{C-K} ensures that for any $t_{-\kappa}\le t\le0$